sabit/marktext/docs/docmerge.md

   - if source (docs) is already PDF, just copy
   - convert the non-PDF documents to PDF using the tools in Conversion Tools preferences.
 Preserve the original document names in the filename
   - do not convert/copy if output file already exists and newer than source
 - iterate over the mergeList and merge all the PDFs maintaining the order in the ordered list.
 Use pdf-lib for PDF handling.
-The algorithm is given in sample-runner.js
+The algorithm is given in sample-runner.js (don't use the existing export system, it is not appropriate.
+This one is standalone.)